Yuuuuuu-xue/DataStructures_and_Algorithms/README.md

 # DataStructures_and_Algorithms
-Notes from CSC236, 263, 373 and also LeetCode journey!
+Notes from CSC236, 263, 373 and also the LeetCode journey!

 Table of Contents:
 - [DataStructures_and_Algorithms](#datastructures_and_algorithms)